ilhamhmdn/notifshot/README.md

 - Make sure PostgreSQL is running on port 5432

 **Kafka errors on startup**
-- Make sure Docker Desktop is running
+- Make sure Docker Desktop is running before starting the backend
-- Run `docker-compose up -d` before starting the backend
+- Run `docker-compose up -d` first

 **Frontend shows Network Error**
 - Make sure the backend is running on port 8080
-- Check that CORS is configured (it is by default)
+- Both backend and frontend must be running at the same time

 **npm start fails**
-- Run `npm install` first
+- Run `npm install` first inside the `notifshot-frontend` folder
 - Make sure Node.js 18+ is installed: `node --version`

+**Campaign stays RUNNING**
+- This resolves automatically once all Kafka jobs finish processing
+- Refresh the campaign detail page after a few seconds